probe973/hsc-5066y/let/software-review/index.md

     id="sw_precnh_con"
     title="Conclusion"
-    question_text="Is there evidence that the treatment group and non-treatment group are significantly different at the baseline (pre) reading on CNH?" options="no::the p-value is greater than 0.05, so **there is not enough evidence that the groups differ at baseline**||yes::the p-value is smaller than 0.05, so **there is evidence of a difference between the groups at baseline**" correct_answer="no"
+    question_text="Is there evidence that the treatment group and non-treatment group are significantly different at the baseline (pre) reading on CNH?" options="no::the p-value is greater than 0.05, so there is not enough evidence that the groups differ at baseline||yes::the p-value is smaller than 0.05, so there is evidence of a difference between the groups at baseline* correct_answer="no"
     solution_text="p-value is above the 0.05 threshold, not enough evidence to say the two groups are different from one another."
 %}

-You are now going to carry out an **independent-samples t-test** or **Mann-Whitney U test** (depending on whether both groups are normally distributed) for the CNH readings after the treatment period `PostCNH`.
+You are now going to carry out an independent-samples t-test or Mann-Whitney U test (depending on whether both groups are normally distributed) for the CNH readings after the treatment period `PostCNH`.

 {% include question_dropdown.html
     id="sw_postcnh_t"
     title="Conclusion Post Treatment"
     question_text="Use the software to perform the correct test, and write up the result." solution_text="Both groups were found to be normally distributed, using the Shapiro-Wilk test, for the Post CNH readings.
 Homogeneity of variances was also established using the Levene test.
 An independent-samples t-test was therefore used to determine whether there was a significant difference in CNH for those you received treament (n=70, Mean = 25.3, SD = 8.78) and for those that did not (n = 80, Mean = 27.4, SD = 7.64).
 There was a small (using Cohen's d guidelines of small, moderate, large of 0.2, 0.5, and 0.8) and not significant difference in the CNH readings between the groups (Mean difference = 2.07, $t(148)=1.55, p=0.124, d=0.25)."
 %}

 ---